sensible-contract/sensible-sdk/README.md

 ### Genesis

 Define the NFT with totalSupply
-You should save the returned values.(genesis、codehash)
+You should save the returned values.(genesis、codehash、sensibleId)

 ```js
 let { txid, genesis, codehash, sensibleId } = await nft.genesis({